 Chief Executive Officer

-From 1979 to 2000, Beth worked for Northern Indiana Public Service Company (NIPSCO) in various roles including project and branch management, corporate research and development and strategic planning and business development.
+From 1979 to 2000, Beth worked for Northern Indiana Public Service Company (NIPSCO) in various roles, including project and branch management, corporate research and development and strategic planning and business development.

-A regular presence in both Washington D.C. and Indianapolis, Beth advocates tirelessly for legislation that will benefit HealthLinc patients and those in need.
+As a regular presence in both Washington D.C. and Indianapolis, Beth advocates tirelessly for legislation that will benefit HealthLinc patients and those in need.
 She is often asked to present at national and state conferences to highlight current issues in health care and takes key leadership roles in many organizations.

 Beth is a member of the Board of Directors for the National Association of Community Health Centers (NACHC), a trustee for the board of Ivy Tech Community College, Valparaiso Campus, has a seat on the board of the Indiana Primary Health Care Association and is a member of Rotary International.
 She was named 2012 Outstanding Nonprofit Staff Member by the Porter County Community Foundation and the 2013 Not-for-Profit CEO of the Year by the Northwest Indiana Business Quarterly Magazine.
-In 2014, Beth received the Outstanding Agency Professional award from the Porter County United Way and in 2015, she was inducted into the Northwest Indiana Times Business Hall of Fame.
-She was named 2017 Distinguished Community Leader by the Valparaiso Chamber of Commerce and received the Valparaiso University Alumni Achievement Award for outstanding achievement in her chosen career in 2018.
-Last year, Beth was the 2019 Dedication Award winner from Coaches vs. Cancer and the American Cancer Society (ACS).
+In 2014, Beth received the Outstanding Agency Professional award from the Porter County United Way and, in 2015, she was inducted into the Northwest Indiana Times Business Hall of Fame.
+Beth was named 2017 Distinguished Community Leader by the Valparaiso Chamber of Commerce and received the Valparaiso University Alumni Achievement Award for outstanding achievement in her chosen career in 2018.
+Beth was also the 2019 Dedication Award winner from Coaches vs. Cancer and the American Cancer Society (ACS).

-She holds a Bachelor of Science in Mechanical Engineering from Valparaiso University and is a graduate of the Johnson and Johnson UCLA Health Care Executive Program.
+She holds a Bachelor of Science in mechanical engineering from Valparaiso University and is a graduate of the Johnson and Johnson UCLA Health Care Executive Program.